10 Content Marketing Tips To Boost Sales, Drive Traffic, And Earn Trust

 - Anything negative – Worst advertising campaigns ever!

 Numbers work great; negative statements work even better.
 Make your titles short, but powerful, surprising and unexpected.
-And don’t forget to include keywords in them.
+And don’t forget to include keywords in them for the purpose of SEO.

 #7 Use visuals

-Plain text is boring, so try using visual materials whenever you can.
+Plain text is boring, so here’s our next content marketing tip: try using visual materials whenever you can.
 Add screenshots to your articles to visualize your statements, or even go for pictures with little or no meaning.

 If possible, use videos in your marketing strategy as more and more users prefer this type of content.